giffeler/undoh/README.md

 The redo function can be executed if undo was called before.
 If there are no future states in memory, the current state is returned.
 If the data structure is changed after undo and saved again using retain, all values in memory for future changes with redo are lost from this point on.

-Since complex data structures are converted using the browser's own JSON functions, a **replacer** parameter can optionally be passed to the *constructor* and the *retain* function, and a **reviver** parameter can optionally be passed to the *undo* or *redo* function.
+Since complex data structures are converted using the native JSON functions, a **replacer** parameter can optionally be passed to the *constructor* and the *retain* function, and a **reviver** parameter can optionally be passed to the *undo* or *redo* function.
 The description of how to use the parameters can be found on the [Mozilla](https://developer.mozilla.org/) pages.

 ## Interface